Equipment Rental Benefits

 Step 4 – Create & Sign a Rental Agreement

-An equipment lease agreement keeps all of the parties on the same page in regard to the length of the lease, what the renter has to pay to the owner for use of the equipment, what the renter can use the equipment for, and more.
+An equipment lease agreement keeps all of the parties on the same page in regard to the length of the lease, the rental fee, the frequency of payments, how the equipment will be used, etc.

 Step 5 – Take Care of the Equipment